Backpacker murders: Media

 The case has been extensively covered in the media in Australia and gained notoriety around the world.
 On 8 November 2004, Milat gave a televised interview on Australian Story, in which he denied that any of his family had been implicated in the seven murders.
 In March 2017, the case was covered by Australian crime podcasts Felon True Crime, and in March 2019, Casefile True Crime Podcast began airing a five-part series on the Belanglo crimes.
 On the day Milat died in 2019, The Daily Telegraph released a 4-part podcast called Monster Trial which re-enacted the 1996 trial of Milat.

 In popular culture

 The 2005 Australian film Wolf Creek is based on the backpacker murders of two British women.
-A sequel, Wolf Creek 2, based on backpacker murders of two Germans, was released in 2013.